Installment Loans

 Take a look and compare your options, including products offered, interest rates, terms, qualifications and even reviews from other customers.

 When you’ve found the loan you’re looking for, hit “Apply Now” next to the installment loan lender.
 You’ll be redirected to their website where you complete the online loan application.
 You can also pre-apply for a Canada installment loan right here on Smarter Loans, and we will find a suitable lender for your situation.
-They will reach out to you to process your loan request within 24-48 hours.
+They will reach out to you to process your personal loan request within 24-48 hours.

 You can pre-apply here at Smarter Loans and we will find a suitable lender for you.